yeagy/bss/README.md

 ## Usage
 ##### Convention -> Table is in lower snake_case, POJO in CamelCase.
 Primary Key is first/top field.
 No parameter constructor (any scope).
 Primitive fields are non-null columns.
-Dorm is designed to be as minimal as possible.
-As such, it can work on POJO's without need for annotations if a simple convention is followed.
+Dorm is designed to be as quite minimal, it can work on POJO's without need for annotations if a simple convention is followed.
 Annotations can be used to stray from convention.

 Example table (postgres syntax):